-The domestication of camels led to the rise of the Bedouin style of life, a specialised form of nomadism adapted to harsh desert conditions.
+The domestication of camels led to the rise of the Bedouin style of life, a specialized form of nomadism adapted to harsh desert conditions.
 Bedouin clans grew up, each controlling several oases where they could water their camels.
 They were comparatively isolated from one another, and developed an intense sense of its own identity.
-Each clan was ready at a moment’s notice to defend its interests and honour against all comers.
+Each clan was ready at a moment’s notice to defend its interests and honor against all comers.

 The camel also enabled a trans-desert trade to grow up, controlled by Bedouin clans.